McCarthy's bid for speaker to continue, says Trump backs him – KION546

 Late Tuesday, pizza, Chick-fil-A and tacos were carried into various meeting rooms at the Capitol after the failed votes as McCarthy supporters and detractors hunkered down to figure out how to elect a speaker.

-“Everything’s on the table,” said McCarthy ally Rep. Patrick McHenry, R-N.C. — expect, he said, having the leader step aside.
+“Everything’s on the table,” said McCarthy ally Rep. Patrick McHenry, R-N.C. — except, he said, having the leader step aside.
 “Not at all.
 That is not on the table.”

 Rep. Scott Perry, R-Pa., the chairman of the Freedom Caucus and a leader of Trump’s effort to challenge the 2020 presidential election had said earlier it was up to McCarthy to meet their demands and change the dynamic.